the-real-i9/i9chat-server/README.md

 ### Group Chat

+- Everything in DM Chat
 - Start a Group, Add members, Make Admins etc.
 - Join Group, Leave Group etc.
-- Everything in DM Chat

-### Search for people you know
+### Make Friends

-- You can search for users by their emails, usernames, or phone numbers.
+- You can search for friends by their email, or username.
-- You can also exchange a bunch of numbers from a phonebook for corresponding accounts.
+- Send friend request
+- Friend Suggestions

 ### Moments (Upcoming)